-With over seventy four years of history (Piaggio registered its patent on 23 April 1946) and more than 18 million vehicles on the road in five continents, Vespa has given the entire world a new gear, spreading as it has across the world's roads, uniting youngsters from very differing and distant cultures in their unique passion.
+In 75 years of history (Piaggio registered its patent on 23 April 1946) and 19 million vehicles on the road in five continents, Vespa has given the entire world a new gear, spreading as it has across the world's roads, uniting youngsters from very differing and distant cultures in a unique passion.
 The first truly global mobility brand, Vespa has become a common thread between generations, used by all different groups in society, creating various cultural phenomena particular to the different settings in which it has found itself, to the point of becoming a protagonist and a distinctive trait.
 It has steered habits, music and youth, and has accompanied countries and continents as they have grown, racing alongside them in times of economic boom.

 Now, as it celebrates this wonderful milestone, Vespa is experiencing one of the happiest moments of its long life.